robnormal/papuascript/README.md

 I wanted a better syntax for JavaScript, but alternatives like coffee-script are basically separate languages.
 That's not what I wanted, so I made PapuaScript.
-PapuaScript retains all the basic elements of JavaScript, with a few simple additions to aid in function-oriented programming.
+PapuaScript retains all the basic elements of JavaScript, with a few differences intended to help keep track of side effects, and generally make function-oriented programming a little easier.

 PapuaScript takes / steals many ideas from Haskell.
 It looks like Haskell.
 A lot.